 Even though gas water heaters have a higher upfront cost, we typically recommend going with a gas unit because gas is a cheaper fuel source than electricity in Denver.
 So, in the long run, you’ll save money by going with gas because you’ll have lower monthly energy bills.

 However, if your home doesn’t already have gas lines, it’s usually more cost efficient to go with an electric tankless unit.
 That’s because the cost of adding gas lines can raise the total cost of the install by $3,000+.

 With an extended warranty, you’ll pay more upfront, but you won’t have to pay as much out of pocket if a part breaks down on your water heater.

-    You see, every tankless water heater automatically comes with a limited parts warranty from the manufacturer that will cover faulty parts for 2–5 years.
+You see, every tankless water heater automatically comes with a limited parts warranty from the manufacturer that will cover faulty parts for two to five years.

-    The following labor factors also determine what you’ll pay to install a tankless water heater:
+The following labor factors also determine things that will influence what you’ll pay to install a tankless water heater:

 For your convenience, you can request an appointment in one of two ways: